Alternative Ministerial Education program is now the Great Rivers Region Professional Development Academy (‘The Academy’) effective 2025.

 2. The church must endorse the candidate for admission to the program.
 The church will consider evidence for a call to ministry, the journey of faith, Christian character, leadership experience, and understand why ministerial training is being sought.

-3. Send a completed application form to the AME Dean.
+3. Send a completed application form to the Dean.
 Upon approval, the candidate is free to pursue courses in any order which they choose.
 Normal progress is expected to be two or three courses per year with completion of the program in four years.
 Candidates may apply to the Dean for a one-time extension if necessary.

 4. While licensing is entirely up to the church, we recommend that candidates should not be considered for licensure until the completion of ABC History and Polity, Professional Boundaries, and the Practice of Congregational Ministries courses.